weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-cohere.md

 ### Weaviate Cloud Service

-This module is enabled by default on the WCS
+This module is enabled by default on the WCS.

 ### Weaviate open source